-Research shows that students who eat a vitamin- and nutrient-filled, balanced breakfast have better overall nutrition and maintain a more optimal weight.
+Research shows that students who eat a vitamin- and nutrient-filled, balanced breakfast have better overall nutrition and maintain more optimal weight.
 And that’s important because nearly 17% of American children and teens are obese.
-The best breakfasts include “good carbs”—the kind of complex carbohydrates in grains, beans, legumes and Little Potatoes—that fill us up and keep our blood sugar levels even, helping maintain energy throughout the day.
+The best breakfasts include “good carbs”—the kind of complex carbohydrates in grains, beans, legumes, and Little Potatoes—that fill us up and keep our blood sugar levels even, helping us maintain energy throughout the day.

 A healthy start positively impacts learning.